DenizSt/TriCats/README.md

 `DiagramMoveUp[adj,-n]` takes the `n` leftmost ingoing legs of `adj` and makes them outgoing legs in reverse order.

-`DiagramMoveUp` is linear with respect to expressions with head `AdjMtx`.
+`DiagramMoveUp` is linear with respect to expressions with head `Diagram`.

 #### DiagramNorm